The Open Science Commons Executives’ Roundtable

 - ARDC (Australian Research Data Commons): Rosie Hicks, CEO, AU, F.

-- NDRIO (New Digital Research Infrastructure Organization, Canada): Mark Leggott, CA, M.
+- DRAC (Digital Research Alliance of Canada): Mark Leggott, Director of International Relations, CA, M.

 - MOSP (Malaysian Open Science Platform): Noorsaadah Abd.
 Rahman, Chair, MOSP, MY, F.